-Coupon lists in Remarkety are used to send personalized single-use or daily coupons, for platforms which don't support automated coupon generation (like Shopify on their basic plans) and for newsletters which need a large amount of coupons.
+Coupon lists are used to send personalized single-use or daily coupons for platforms that don't support automated coupon generation (like on Shopify's basic plans) and for newsletters that need a large amount of coupons.

 We've made it super easy to upload a pre-generated coupon list to Remarkety and to use it in your campaigns.
 We will alert you when your coupons are about to run out, and you can also set a "fallback code" so that in case they do, users will still receive a coupon.

 We currently support 2 types of coupon lists: